Hanged, drawn and quartered: Treason Act 1695

-Execution of the sentence
+Method

 Once sentenced, malefactors were usually held in prison for a few days before being taken to the place of execution.
 During the High Middle Ages this journey may have been made tied directly to the back of a horse, but it subsequently became customary for the victim to be fastened instead to a wicker hurdle, or wooden panel, itself tied to the horse.
 Historian Frederic William Maitland thought that this was probably to "[secure] for the hangman a yet living body".

 The use of the word "drawn", as in "to draw", has caused a degree of confusion.
 One of the Oxford English Dictionarys definitions of draw is "to draw out the viscera or intestines of; to disembowel (a fowl, etc. before cooking, a traitor or other criminal after hanging)", but this is followed by "in many cases of executions it is uncertain whether this, or [to drag (a criminal) at a horse's tail, or on a hurdle or the like, to the place of execution; formerly a legal punishment of high treason], is meant.
 The presumption is that where drawn is mentioned after hanged, the sense is as here."
 Historian Ram Sharan Sharma arrived at the same conclusion: "Where, as in the popular hung, drawn and quartered [use] (meaning facetiously, of a person, completely disposed of), drawn follows hanged or hung, it is to be referred to as the disembowelling of the traitor."
 Sharma is not the only historian to support this viewpoint as the phrase, "hanged until dead before being drawn and quartered", occurs in a number of relevant secondary publications.
-The historian and author Ian Mortimer disagrees.
-In an essay published on his website, he writes that the separate mention of evisceration is a relatively modern device, and that while it certainly took place on many occasions, the presumption that drawing means to disembowel is spurious.
+The historian and author Ian Mortimer disagrees, writing that the separate mention of evisceration is a relatively modern device, and that while it certainly took place on many occasions, the presumption that drawing means to disembowel is spurious.
 Instead, drawing (as a method of transportation) may be mentioned after hanging because it was a supplementary part of the execution.

 The spiked heads of executed criminals once adorned the gatehouse of the medieval London Bridge.

 A liuely Representation of the manner how his late Majesty was beheaded uppon the Scaffold Ian 30: 1648; A representation of the execution of the King's Judges.
 In the top pane, Charles I is shown awaiting his execution.
 In the bottom pane, one regicide is hanged and another quartered, while the latter's head is shown to the crowd.